cs3org/OCM-API/IETF-RFC.md

 broader range of interactions, including but not limited to file transfers.

-Open Cloud Mesh only handles the necessary interactions up to the point where the Receiving Party is informed that they were granted access to the Resource.
-The actual resource access is then left to protocols such as WebDAV and others.
+Open Cloud Mesh handles interactions only up to the point where the Receiving Party is informed of their access to the Resource.
+Actual Resource access is subsequently managed by other protocols, such as WebDAV.

 --- middle
 # Introduction

 Open Cloud Mesh was initially conceived of in 2015 and has been deployed since 2016.
 OCM has been implemented by several platforms, including CERNBox, Nextcloud, OpenCloud, ownCloud, and Seafile.

 The goal of OCM is to provide a secure, scalable, and flexible